Ask or search…

 Error scenarios

 First, identify the error scenario you would like to test against from the following table.
-Then when creating a source, set the lastName parameter in the Owner object to the value you expect to trigger the scenario.
+When creating a source, set the lastName parameter in the Owner object to the value you expect to trigger the scenario.

 lastName parameter